simrann20/NOvid-20/README.md

 ##### Interactive Chatbot

- This is an interactive bot which will resolve all your queries and provide implementable solutions to it.
+ This is an interactive bot which will resolve all your queries related to the disease and provide implementable solutions to them.

 ##### Some useful insights
- As an addition to this,we would also be providing useful insights from our end, which would prove to be beneficial.
+ In addition to the above, we would also be providing useful insights from our end, which would prove to be beneficial.

 ##### The current situation Overview
- We would also be giving the latest update and overview of the current on-going situation to help you keep track of it
+ We would also be giving the latest updates and overview of the on-going situation to help you keep track of it.